In 2015, the Pittsburgh Passion lost their longtime team physician when Tanya Hagen, MD, died unexpectedly at age 45.

-Dr. Hagen was a sports medicine specialist at UPMC and the first female primary care physician hired by UPMC Sports Medicine, had served many Pittsburgh professional, college and high school teams and was a vocal proponent of gender equality in sports.
+Dr. Hagen was a sports medicine specialist at UPMC and the first female primary care physician hired by UPMC Sports Medicine.
+She had served many Pittsburgh professional, college, and high school teams.
+She was a vocal proponent of gender equality in sports.

 For men, we usually see contact injuries — some sort of acute trauma from contact.
-For women, who are likely to be older, there is more of a degenerative component on top of the injury.”
+For women, who are likely to be older, there is typically more of a degenerative component on top of the injury.

 Never Miss a Beat!